uvaai/ml1/50 week5/10 Linear Algebra/content.md

 Distribution.
 It can used to model many things, including modelling the noise a data set, which is what we'll use it for this week.

-To start with an introduction on some of these topics, watch the following videos from the Linear Algebra course on Khan Academy:
+To get an introduction on some of these topics, we'll start with some of the videos from the Linear Algebra course on Khan Academy.
+Then, you can complete the SOWISO chapters linked below.

+Start by watching the following videos:

 ### Vector introduction for Linear Algebra